Aider-AI/aider/website/docs/usage.md

 Aider uses GPT-4o by default, but you can
 [connect to many different LLMs](/docs/llms.html).
-Claude 3.5 Sonnet is also works very well with aider, which you can use by running `aider --sonnet`.
+Claude 3.5 Sonnet also works very well with aider, which you can use by running `aider --sonnet`.

 You can run `aider --model XXX` to launch aider with